Pjata/obsidian/1on1s/David/1on1 with David.md

 -  papertrail, access log on db level
 - find a date for summer
-- [ ] #task create state chart for enrollment live events
+- [x] #task create state chart for enrollment live events ✅ 2023-06-20

 ## 2023-05-24